amonks/getbox/README.md

 ## API

-You can even use the getbox gem from your own scripts, if you want.
+You can even use the getbox gem in your own scripts, if you want.

 ### method to enter an interactive prompt and save gists to a file as JSON: